War3Evo/FMX.Radio/README.md

 -- Note from War3Evo --

-   I worked only to get this version working for the Android Version because that is all I care about getting working.
+   I am working to only to get this version working for the Android Version because that is all I care about getting working.

 -- End of Note from War3Evo --